Published on Nov 18, 2019 | Updated - Apr 23, 2026

 Proper Ventilation

-Ensure your bathroom boasts sufficient ventilation to combat excess humidity and moisture.
-Utilize exhaust fans or open windows during and after showers to promote proper air circulation, thwarting mould's ideal breeding conditions.
+Ensure your room boasts sufficient ventilation to combat excess humidity and moisture.
+Use exhaust fans or open windows, especially during and after showers, to promote proper air circulation and combat mould's ideal breeding conditions.

 Fix Water Leaks

-Swiftly address any water leaks or plumbing issues to prevent moisture accumulation, which can create an inviting environment for mould growth.
+Swiftly address any water leaks or plumbing issues to prevent moisture accumulation, which can create an environment inviting to mould growth.
 Prompt action in fixing leaks safeguards your bathroom against potential mould infestations.

 Use Dehumidifiers